...

 Step 3: Set Up the Kamado Grill

-Choose a lump charcoal for the Kamado grill.
-This charcoal type burns hotter, which is ideal for low and slow cooking.
+Choose a lump of charcoal for the Kamado grill.
+This charcoal type burns hotter, making it ideal for low-and-slow cooking.

-At this point, work on stabilizing the temperature inside the grill.
-It should maintain a steady range of 225 to 250 degrees F. Since the Kamado grill effectively retains heat, you can gradually adjust the vents so it reaches the desired temperature faster.
+At this point, focus on stabilizing the grill’s temperature.
+It should maintain a steady range of 225 to 250 degrees F. Since the Kamado grill effectively retains heat, you can gradually adjust the vents to reach the desired temperature faster.

 Step 4: Smoking and Cooking Process

-Use a wireless thermometer like the ProTemp S1.
+Use a wireless thermometer, such as the ProTemp S1.
 It is made with platinum sensors for higher sensitivity and more stable readings than traditional thermometers that use NTC sensors.
-It also has a long stem so it can read close to the cooking surface, providing you with more accurate readings.
+It also has a long stem, which allows it to read close to the cooking surface, providing more accurate readings.

 Verify that the temperature reading is accurate before closing the lid.